Irving Langmuir: Personal life

 Langmuir was married to Marion Mersereau (1883–1971) in 1912 with whom he adopted two children: Kenneth and Barbara.
 After a short illness, he died in Woods Hole, Massachusetts from a heart attack on August 16, 1957.
 His obituary ran on the front page of The New York Times.

 On his religious views, Langmuir was an agnostic.

 In fiction

-According to author Kurt Vonnegut, Langmuir was the inspiration for his fictional scientist Dr. Felix Hoenikker in the novel Cat's Cradle.
-The character's invention of ice-nine eventually destroyed the world by seeding a new phase of ice water (similar in name only to Ice IX).
+According to author Kurt Vonnegut, Langmuir was the inspiration for his fictional scientist Dr. Felix Hoenikker in the novel Cat's Cradle, and the character's invention of ice-nine, a new phase of water ice (similar in name only to Ice IX).
 Langmuir had worked with Vonnegut's brother, Bernard Vonnegut at General Electric on seeding ice crystals to diminish or increase rain or storms.